nathangeffen/cagl/docs/developer.md

 :   Function or macro to get the value of an iterator.
 For all CAGL
     containers, this should always be *it-\>next* where *it* is an iterator variable.

+## Tools to help work with CAGL {-}

+Compiling and debugging macro code can be tricky.
+Here are tools to help.

+#### cpp_gcc {-}

+In the *bin* directory of the distribution is a script called *cpp_gcc* which compiles a single source file to a file called *tmp.c*.
+You can use this to find compiler errors.

+#### Test scripts

+The makefile runs several test scripts.
+Before checking in code, you should pass all the tests.
+These include compiling the code with different compilers, doing a release build, running the test suite and running the test suite through Valgrind.

+To run the test scripts, run *make check* in the root folder of the CAGL distribution.
+It can take a couple of minutes.

+To run just the test suite, change to the *tests* sub-folder and run make.
+The Makefile in the *tests* folder is hand-coded and straightforward.
+Take a look at it to see several useful options available.

+The test suite programs are in the *tests* sub-folder.